Tw1ddle/samcodes-googleplaygames/README.md

 * Cloud syncing, multiplayer or social features.
 * Fetching leaderboard/achievement/player data from the Google servers.

-If there is something you would like adding let me know.
+If there is something you would like adding then open an issue.
 Pull requests welcomed too!
 Here it is in action:

 ![Screenshot of it working](https://github.com/Tw1ddle/samcodes-googleplaygames/blob/master/screenshots/screen1.png?raw=true "Screenshot")